-- It is compulsory for each rider to nominate a helper for the event. - Each rider is required to sign up for 1 job per class entry - maximum of 3 jobs per family. - It is the responsibility of the rider and their support people to check volunteer rosters and to complete the tasks allocated. - If for any reason a helper role cannot be completed i.e. due to the rider withdrawing from the competition (scratching/non-attendance), the rider must ensure a substitute helper is found and the OC is informed. - Failure to complete a helper role may result in disqualification from that event, any placings/prizes and qualifying results may be forfeited. - OCs have the right to refuse entries from participants who repeatedly do not fulfil helper requirements.
+- It is compulsory for each rider to nominate a helper for the event. - Each rider is required to sign up for 1 job per class entry - maximum of 3 jobs per family. - It is the responsibility of the rider and their support people to check volunteer rosters and to complete the tasks allocated. - ~~It is especially important to note that, If for any reason a helper role cannot be completed i.e. due to the rider is withdrawing from the competition (scratching/non-attendance), the associated helper must still complete the task allocated or contact the rider must ensure a substitute helper is found and the OC is informed.~~ - ~~In some IQ events, Failure to allocate complete a helper role and/or to complete the task will may result in disqualification from that event, any placings/prizes will also be forfeited, and the rider will not be able to use the results as qualifying results may be forfeited. for nomination for the State Championships.
+Please check the program information carefully to avoid disappointment in this regard.~~ - OCs have the right to refuse entries from participants who repeatedly do not fulfil helper requirements. ~~Generally, it is a requirement for each rider to nominate for a volunteer job at any IQ event attended.
+More than one job may be allocated for riders who participate over multiple disciplines.~~ ~~It is recommended that the OC advises the IQ committee of any non-compliance in this regard so that appropriate steps are taken to prevent this re-occurring.~~